 How do I calibrate the zero offset?

-Before attempting to calibrate or zero reset the power meter, ensure that a working battery is in use and rotate the power meter at least one revolution to ensure the power meter is awake and ready to communicate.
+Before attempting to calibrate or zero reset the power meter, ensure that a working battery is in use and rotate the power meter at least two revolutions to ensure the power meter is awake and ready to communicate.
+For Gen 3 power meters, check that the LED indicator is blinking to indicate the power meter is awake (blinks for the first 60 seconds after awakening the power meter).

 The crankset must be positioned vertically or straight up and down, with no weight on the pedals and the bike in a stable position.